Frequently Asked Questions (FAQ)

 Is the determination of an applicant’s character and fitness made before or after the bar examination is administered?

-The certification of character and fitness, and the certification to sit for the bar examination are completed before the bar examination.
-Therefore, a bar examination applicant cannot sit for the bar examination if his or her application has not been approved by the Committee on Character & Fitness.
-However, the Committee on Character & Fitness retains jurisdiction over the applicant until the time that he or she is admitted to the practice of law.
+Some applicants will concurrently receive certification to sit for the bar exam and certification of character and fitness.
+For applicants who are required to appear in person for a hearing before the Committee on Character & Fitness, the hearing will only be held if the applicant passes the bar exam.
+In all cases, however, the Committee on Character & Fitness retains jurisdiction over the applicant until the time that he or she is admitted to the practice of law.
 Therefore, all applicants are required to disclose any incidents or changes to the application at all times prior to admission, even after certification to sit for the bar examination has been issued.
 [Rule V.B.]Back to TOP

 Must all applicants for admission to the Alabama State Bar appear personally before the Committee on Character & Fitness?